animatlabs/animatlabs.github.io/_drafts/2027-03-01-dx-productivity-metrics.md

 ---
 title: "Measuring Developer Productivity Without the BS"
 excerpt: >-
-  "Lines of code is garbage.
-What actually works: the DX Core 4 framework and metrics that drive improvement."
+  Lines of code is garbage.
+What actually works: the DX Core 4 framework and metrics that drive improvement.
 categories:
   - Technical
   - Developer Experience